digitalmacgyver/viblio_backend/vib/fb/README.md

 Contact Creation
 ----------------

-The [CreateContacts](./CreateContacts.py) module is responsible for synchronising a Viblio user's contact list with their Facebook freind list, and collecting face images of those freinds for both machine vision recognition, and display with the contacts.
+The [CreateContacts](./CreateContacts.py) module is responsible for synchronizing a Viblio user's contact list with their Facebook friend list, and collecting face images of those friends for both machine vision recognition, and display with the contacts.

 * Reads from Amazon [SQS](http://aws.amazon.com/sqs/) queue via [boto.sqs](http://boto.readthedocs.org/en/latest/ref/sqs.html) - the queue name is control ed via configuration and differs in local, staging, and production
-  * Receives messages sent to this queue by the CAT webserver, which include a JSON dictionary with keys including:
+  * Receives messages sent to this queue by the CAT web server, which include a JSON dictionary with keys including:
     * facebook_id - The Facebook ID of a user who has linked their Viblio account with Facebook
     * fb_access_token - an OAUTH token for the Facebook id in question with the requisite user_photos and friends_photos permissions
     * user_uuid - The Viblio user_uuid of the user